Effectively Slotting Your Warehouse Facility

 Increased order accuracy

 Increased order picking and replenishing efficiency

-Effective slotting starts with determining what kind of load you are storing/ picking, which in most cases is either full pallets, partial pallets or cases, and individual items.
-You also should determine what the product will be picked from and stored on, whether that is racking, shelving, carton flow, mezzanine, or a combination.
+Effective slotting starts with determining what kind of load you are storing/picking, which in most cases is either full pallets, partial pallets or cases, or individual items.
+You also should determine where the product will be picked from and stored on, whether that is racking, shelving, carton flow, mezzanine, or a combination.
 Lastly, it is important to determine the tools that will be used to pick the products, which includes forklifts, pallet jacks, vertical lifts, etc.

 Determine which product SKU’s are fast, slow, and medium paced movers and store them in the most appropriate storage device.

 Place high velocity SKUs in easily accessible locations to allow for quick and efficient picking and storing.

 Determine if seasons or promotions influence a certain product’s velocity because this can effect where they should be positioned.

 Effectively slotting your material handling facility can be very complex, and there are many factors to consider before making any decisions.
 Partial or inaccurate data will only make for an ineffective attempt at providing a streamlined process for handling product in your facility.
 One major oversight that is typical when performing slotting analysis is designing a system that does not allow for flexibility.
 This is extremely important for a company with a constantly changing inventory with certain products frequently going in and out of stock.
 Another common oversight is not choosing the correct storage equipment to store different SKUs on, which can compromise the storage equipment and result in ineffective picking and storing.